Homebrew/homebrew-cask/doc/reporting_bugs/error_examples.md

 If the error output includes something like

 ```
-Error: Checksum for Cask 'your-cask' does not match.
+Error: Checksum for Cask 'your-cask' does not match

 Expected: 3dbc6c2205af35db5370c7642b9a2b833668880569b9c64a7f5a670bf9911130
 Actual: 526d747d99a93b760f7965e25a57ed61de9b93d566a0ba0c5f1c7e83719b20fd